fpereiro/proof/notes.md

       - If square is blank (which means we saw two blanks in a row):
          - Go one to the right.
          - -> 2arg
-      - If the square is neither blank nor contains 3arg, go to (*).
+      - If the square is neither blank nor contains 3arg, go to *.

-In other words: f will
+Summarizing further, f does the following:
    1) go to the leftmost of the tape
    2) go right until finding either 3arg or two blanks in a row 3-1) if it finds 3arg, -> 1arg.
    3-2) if it finds two blanks in a row, advance one more position and -> 2arg.

+Now, if there's two blanks in a row, that means we're at the right end of the tape.
+So if we saw two blanks, and we go one further, if the first blank was an E square, we'll be standing on an E square afterwards; and if the first blank was an F square, we'll be standing on an E square afterwards.

+Definitive summary: f goes to the leftmost of the tape, then goes right until finding 3arg (in which case -> 1arg) or finding two blanks (in which case it position the head on the third consecutive blank and -> 2arg).

 ## e (erase)